 Basic Principles of Copyright

 Three core principles define copyright.
 Originality ensures a work reflects the creator’s own expression.
-Fixation requires the work to exist in a tangible medium, such as books or digital media.
+Fixation requires the work to exist in a tangible medium, such as books or digital social media.
 Creativity means the work must show some degree of intellectual effort, not just trivial expressions.

 What Can be Copyrighted?